 My beliefs about what is useful in therapy have been shaped by both my professional and human experiences.
 I have worked in inpatient and outpatient psychiatry, hospice care, family reunification and community mental health, and I provided individual and group therapy on staff at New York University's student counseling center for a number of years, where I enjoyed working with young adults.

 I earned my bachelors degree in social and political sciences from the University of California, Berkeley and my masters degree in social work from Washington University in St. Louis.
-I have advanced certifications in Psychodynamic Psychotherapy and Psychoanalysis from the Institute for Contemporary Psychotherapy in NYC, where I now teach.
+I have advanced certifications in Psychodynamic Psychotherapy and Psychoanalysis from the Institute for Contemporary Psychotherapy in NYC.

 I teach in and Co-Direct the One Year Training Program in Psychoanalytic Psychotherapy at Manhattan Institute for Psychoanalysis.